samelstob/notes/management-notes/database/what-goes-around-comes-around.md

   XML processing"
 * Absence of standards.
 Most vendors support Java, Microsoft does not.

-## Lesson 14: The major benefits of OR is two-fold: putting code in the data
-base (and thereby blurring the distinction between code and data) and a general purpose extension mechanism that allows OR DBMS to quickly respond to market requirements.
+* Lesson 14: The major benefits of OR is two-fold: putting code in the data base (and thereby blurring the distinction between code and data) and a general purpose extension mechanism that allows OR DBMS to quickly respond to market requirements.

-## Lesson 15: Widespread adoption of new technology requires either standards
-and/or an elephant pushing hard.
+* Lesson 15: Widespread adoption of new technology requires either standards and/or an elephant pushing hard.

+## X Semi-Structured Data

+### 10.1 Schema Later

+* Schema Later
+  * Really schema later
+  * Easy schema evolution: A schema exists in advance, but it should be trivial to evolve the schema as the meaning of the data changes.
+* Really schema Later
+  - Without a self-describing format, a record is merely "a bucket of bits"

+* Semantic heterogeneity: where information on a common object does not conform to a common representation
+  - No structure on which to base indexing decisions and query execution strategies

+* "We present the following scheme that classifies applications into four buckets"
+  i) Ones with rigidly structured data ii) Ones with rigidly structured data with some text fields iii) Ones with semi structured data iv) Ones with text

+i) Essentially all data on which business processes must operate e.g. payroll data base ii) e.g. Personnel data iii) e.g. entered as text, then parsed to find information of interest iv) Pure text, IR (schema not at all)

+* "Schema-later proposals deal only with the third class of data in our classification system"

+  - Arguable since this was written, system and application logs are the killer use case for schema later (although many logs fit into i) or ii)

+* "Semantic heterogeneity has been with enterprises for a very long time.
+  They  spend vast sums on warehouse projects to design standard schemas and then convert operational data to this standard."

+## 10.1.2 Schema Evolution

+* "Current relational data bases have fairly primitive and rigid facilities for schema evolution." e.g. ALTER TABLE.
+Oracle has online redefinition but I've never investigated this.

+* It would be nice if ALTER TABLE style schema changes was a background operation (or was not needed i.e. new data uses new schema)

+* Data lineage in e.g. scientific data base community.
+Interesting that Pachyderm File System deals with this to some degree (a decade later it is still an unsolved problem).

+## 10.2 XML Data Model

+* "DTDs and XML Schema were intended to deal with the structure of formatted documents (and hence the word "document" in DTDs).
+As a result they look like a markup lagnuage, in particular a subset of SGML...
+As a document specification system, we have no quarrel with these standards...
+As a data model for structured ddata we believe both stadards are seriously flawed."

+* "To a first approximation, these standards have everything that was ever specified in any previous data model proposal.
+In addition, they contain additional features that are complex enough, taht nobody in the DBMS community has ever seriously proposed them in a data model."

+1) XML records can be hierarchical, as in IMS
+2) XML reccords can have "links" (references to) other records, as in CODASYL, GEM and SDM
+3) XML records can have set-based attributes, as in SDM
+4) XML records can inherit from other records in several ways, as in SDM

+"XMLSchema has several features which are well known in the DBMS community but never attempted in previous data models because of complexity.
+One xample is *union types*, that is, an attribute in a record can be of one of a set of possible types."

+* SE: What happened to XMLSchema?

+## 10.3 Summary

+* XML will be a popular "on the wire" format for data movement across a
+  network: XML goes through firewalls, and other formats do not
+  * Since there is always a firewall between the machines of any two enterprises, it follows that cross-enterprise data movement will use XML
+* "RPCs that go through firewalls are much more useful than ones that don't.
+  Hence, SOAP will dominate other RPC proposals"
+* "W